 To get the most out of a theme park experience, it helps to know a few secrets; those tidbits that veterans have discovered over time, but first timers breeze by without a second glance.

-After visiting SeaWorld Orlando a few times, our family has found that our favorite activities weren’t the show-stoppers on the brochure cover or the rollicking roller coasters (although we did find Manta to be a thrilling few seconds)
+After visiting SeaWorld Orlando a few times, our family has found that our favorite activities weren’t the show-stoppers on the brochure cover or the rollicking roller coasters (although we did find Manta to be a thrilling few seconds).

 Instead, upon our return from Sea World Orlando, we found ourselves regaling friends and family about these activities and tips for visiting SeaWorld Orlando.

 One of my son’s favorite things to do at SeaWorld is collect trading cards, which essentially are free souvenirs.
 Find a Sea World education representative, they are located at all the animal locations, and either ask them a question, or give them some information about the exhibit in exchange for a free card.

 Our mahi-mahi was good, I’m not sure about award winning, but the polenta was creamy and flavorful (and the tiramisu shot for dessert was scrumptious, even for someone who doesn’t like mocha flavored desserts).

 If you want to eat at Sharks Underwater Grill, be sure to make a reservation.
-Sharks takes priority seating requests in person starting at 10 am, so stop by early to guarantee your seat.
+Sharks takes priority seating requests in person starting at 11 am, so stop by early to guarantee your seat.

 The behind-the-scenes tour times aren’t listed in the park map, so book online before you go, or stop by the tour desk right inside the front gate as you come in.
 These experiences are a special ticket, but add a lot to your day, so if it’s in your budget, it’s worth it to plan at least one.